Family Dispute Resolution

 A

 Once the parties have gone through the family dispute resolution process, the professional they have seen provides them with a Certificate of Participation.
-To receive this Certificate the parties must have met with the professional and made a good faith attempt to resolve some or all of their issues.
+To receive this Certificate, the parties must have met with the professional and made a good faith attempt to resolve their issues.

 Q